Find Grad Schools

 12 Yearly Graduations

-The 8th most popular school in the country for CE majors who are seeking their doctor's degree is University of Delaware.
+The 8th most popular school in the country for ce majors who are seeking their doctor's degree is University of Delaware.
 Roughly 23,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $12,980 per year, while in-state graduate students, on average, pay $17,100 per year.
-For the 2020-2021 academic year, 12 doctor's degrees were handed out to CE majors at UD.
+The average in-state tuition for full-time undergraduates is $13,370 per year, while in-state graduate students, on average, pay $17,622 per year.
+During the most recent year for which we have data, 12 people received their doctor's degree in ce from UD.
+About 19% of this group were women, and 6% were students from an underrepresented racial-ethnic group.

 #9